|

 had direct reference to Headu’s post lunch walk from his residential quarters, to his den in the school building, cutting

 across the dusty compound with long and graceful steps.
+Much of that grace

 of course was lost on me that afternoon, as I leapt like a monkey and ran for cover, wondering anxiously if he had seen me

+in action…..
 My speculation was

 put to rest as soon as I found my right ear in the wrong place!
+After a few well

 directed strides, Headu had, as usual, taken possession of the most obedient part of my exposed anatomy.